 There are three principal sources of water within the region-groundwater, which begins as precipitation in the form of rain and snow in the local mountains; imported water from the State Water Project; and recycled wastewater.
-A fourth source-local runoff of surface water-accounts for a small portion of local water resources, primarily in Edgar and Banning Canyons.
-Recycled water is not yet used in the region as of this writing; however most retail water agencies have plans to implement recycled water systems in the next few years and have begun planning and constructing the needed infrastructure for these systems.
+A fourth source-local runoff of surface water accounts for a small portion of local water resources, primarily in Edgar and Banning Canyons.
+Even this runoff is typically recharged into local groundwater basins where it becomes part of the groundwater supply.
+Recycled water is only used in Calimesa as of this writing; however other retail water agencies, including the Beaumont Cherry Valley Water District and the City of Banning, have plans to implement recycled water systems in the next few years and have begun planning, designing, and constructing the needed infrastructure for these systems.